MikeyBurkman/eggnog/README.md

 }
 ```

+All dependencies listed in the import array will available on the imports object passed to the init() function.
+The init() function will only be called once all the imports have been resolved.

-In this way, if your logger utility is in {root}/utils/logger.js, then eggnog will automatically pick it up and make it available to all other files under the ID 'utils.logger'
+In this example, your logger utility is assumed to be in {root}/utils/logger.js, and so eggnog will automatically pick it up and make it available with the ID 'utils.logger'.

 ### How do I start my app now?
   - eggnog is based around the creation of a context, which contains all mappings of module IDs to the files.